 Changing Preference Categories

 It is possible for beneficiaries to move into a different preference category, which may speed up or delay their waiting time.
 This may take place when there is a change in the beneficiary’s marital status, a child “ages out” (ie, turns 21), or there is a change in the petitioner’s immigration status.
-As long as the new petitioner-beneficiary relationship supports a family petition, the beneficiary retains the petition and original priority date.
+Under limited circumstances, the beneficiary may retain the original priority date.
 For more details on various scenarios, click on each above-linked preference category.